 Lotus has confirmed a new architecture is in development for incoming lifestyle models, starting with an electric SUV

-Lotus has confirmed it is in development of a new range of electric ‘lifestyle’ models for its future lineup, joining the Emira sports car and Evjia electric hypercar.
-The news comes as part of a wider roadmap revealed by Lotus, which has identified four new architectures currently in development that will underpin rapid growth into multiple new segments.
+The new model, referred to as the Type 132 for now, will join the Emira sports car and Evjia electric hypercar when it’s revealed next year as part of a wider roadmap revealed by Lotus, itself being one of four new architectures currently in development that will underpin a rapid growth into multiple new segments.

-This new ‘Premium’ architecture will form the foundation of a whole range of new lifestyle models, designed specifically to support electric powertrains and the batteries that supply them.
+The Type 132’s new architecture will form the foundation of a whole range of new lifestyle models, designed specifically to support electric powertrains and the batteries that supply them.
 This has been confirmed with Lotus’s announcement that the new Emira sports car, formerly known as Type 131, will be the last ICE model the brand produces before adopting total electrification.

-This new electric SUV, as well as a spread of other new models are on course to be in the range by 2028.
+The new electric SUV, as well as a spread of other new models, are on course to be in the range by 2028, starting with the Type 132 sometime next year.
 Yet while Lotus is leading development of this new model, the platform will likely be connected to other projects happening elsewhere within the Geely conglomerate in which Lotus is now a part of.

 With Volvo/Polestar in the process of developing its own bespoke electric product lines, it stands to reason that the two interconnected Swedish outposts of the Geely brand will join forces with Lotus, in at least some capacity, to develop these new platforms.
 With Polestar’s head start in the EV marketplace, combined with Lotus chassis expertise and Volvo’s sterling reputation for safety and build quality, Geely’s collective European footprint has a formidable stance in competition to its key rivals.